The scientific breakthroughs which will affect us in 2019

 Science is imprecise, so it isn’t straightforward when trying to identify what scientific breakthroughs will have an impact on all our lives in this coming year.
 Even so, there is a great deal of ongoing scientific activity which is reaching fruition, so let’s briefly highlight a few of the most notable ones.

 In this field, a notable breakthrough is that of Dactyl.
-This is a robot which has self-taught to flip a toy building block in its fingers.
+This is a robot that has been self-taught to flip a toy building block in its fingers.
 Why is that a breakthrough?
-Actually, it has usually been impossible to transfer that type of virtual practice to the real world, because things like friction or the multifarious properties of materials are difficult to model.
+Actually, it has usually been impossible to transfer that type of virtual practise to the real world, because things like friction or the multifarious properties of materials are difficult to model.

 In healthcare, scientific breakthroughs have immediate impacts on lives.
 In this case, the aim is to better diagnose premature births.
 Free-floating DNA and RNA can provide information that previously required highly invasive ways of extracting cells.
 These included taking a biopsy of a tumour or puncturing a pregnant woman’s stomach to perform an amniocentesis.
 The breakthrough is that it is now easier to detect and sequence the small amounts of cell-free genetic material in the blood.
 In the last few years, researchers have begun developing blood tests for cancer and prenatal screening of conditions like Down syndrome.
 Once alerted, doctors can take measures to give the child a better chance of survival.